anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **Eventual consistency requires thoughtful UI design**

 <!--
+So far, we've covered the core concepts of event sourcing and CQRS, how they map to Python with FastAPI and Celery, and the complete flow from commands to events to read models.
+But now let's talk about the real-world challenges that emerge when you actually run this architecture in production.

-This is a real story that happened to us.
+This is a realistic scenario that commonly occurs in event sourcing systems.
 Sarah updated her name from "Sarah" to "Sara", the API returned success immediately, but when the frontend called the backend to get the updated data, it still showed "Sarah".
 This is the reality of eventual consistency - your API says "success" but the read model might not be updated yet.

 I've seen two approaches to handle this.
-The naive approach is optimistic updates - the frontend updates the UI immediately, but if the user refreshes or calls the backend, they might see old data.
-This creates confusion and support tickets.
+The first approach is optimistic updates - the frontend updates the UI immediately, but if the user refreshes or calls the backend, they might see old data.
+This is actually the approach I've used most often in production, and for many use cases, it's proven more than sufficient.
+Users get immediate feedback, and the eventual consistency delay is usually acceptable.

 The more advanced approach is the outbox pattern - we store events in an outbox table with job status, track processing status like pending, processing, completed, or failed, and create views of unprocessed events.
 This gives us clear visibility into what's been processed versus what's still pending.
+The outbox pattern is particularly useful when you need guaranteed processing, want to monitor event processing health, or need to handle retries and failures more explicitly.

 The key insight is that eventual consistency isn't just a technical challenge - it's a UX challenge.
 Users expect immediate feedback, but they also expect consistency.
 You need to design your UI to handle this gracefully.
 -->